budimanjojo/talhelper/README.md

 ### Installation

+[Recommended Way] You can install `talhelper` using [aqua](https://aquaproj.github.io/).
-You can download the archives from [release](https://github.com/budimanjojo/talhelper/releases/latest) page.
+You can also download the archives from [release](https://github.com/budimanjojo/talhelper/releases/latest) page.
 Or you can install it using this one liner, using tool from [jpillora](https://github.com/jpillora/installer):
 ```
 curl https://i.jpillora.com/budimanjojo/talhelper! | sudo bash